Beastea3/testReadTheDoc/Finance/FRM/Intro of Risk Management.md

 ### Capital Asset Pricing Model

-The assumptions of CAPM are inherited from markowitz's efficient frontier:
+The assumptions of CAPM are inherited from Markowitz's efficient frontier:
 1. Freely Access to the info by all investors;
 2. No trading costs;
 3. Allocation can be made in investment in any partial amount(perfect diversibility);
-4. All investors can borrow or lend in Risk free rate;
+4. All investors can borrow or lend in Risk-free rate;
 5. Any individual investor can not affect the market prices;

-In CAPM, all portfolios are combined by risk free investment and the portfolios on the effecint frontier, which is completely divisified.
+In CAPM, all portfolios are combined by risk-free investment and the portfolios on the efficient frontier, which is completely diversified.

 ### Security Market Line(SML)
 The X-Axis is $$\beta$$, and the line describes the relation between expected return and the correlation of the market.